luke-cheng/predictablywrong/src/shared/README.md

 ```

 #### POST `/api/vote`
-Submit a vote for a question.
+Submit an opinion for a question.

 **Request:**
 ```typescript